Admission to Graduate School

 - The applicant has not provided official verification of information required by the graduate program or the Graduate School , such as the last semester's work or receipt of a degree.

-Official transcripts indicating receipt of the degree must be submitted before the end of the first semester.
-Registration for a second semester will not be permitted unless these documents are received by the Graduate School.
+Official transcripts indicating receipt of the degree must be submitted before the end of the first term of enrollment (semester or 12-week term).
+Registration for a second term (semester or 12-week) will not be permitted unless these documents are received by the Graduate School.

 Offer of Admission